 WHY GEORGIAN TEA?

-We believe that Georgian tea has a bright future because tea can be grown here in a healthy, Earth-friendly and sustainable way.
-But if Georgia is such a perfect place to grow high-quality teas, why you have probably never heard of it before?
-Most likely the reason is that you have not lived in the Soviet Union.
-Actually, Georgian tea has a centuries-long history, and just 30 years ago, it was one of the biggest tea producers in the world.
-But almost 100% of it was a very low-quality mass production tea for internal consumption within the Soviet Union.
+Probably because you didn't live in the Soviet Union.
+Georgian tea actually has a centuries-long history, and just 30 years ago, it was one of the biggest tea industries in the world.
+But, almost 100% of the tea was very low-quality and mass produced for the countries in the Soviet Union.